MOA Translation Dubai — MOJ License #701

 What We Translate

-Complete MOA documents including company name, registered address, business activities (as listed on trade license), share capital and ownership percentages, management provisions, profit distribution terms, dispute resolution clauses, and any special conditions.
-For Power of Attorney documents associated with your company, we ensure consistent translation of party names and corporate designations.
+Complete MOA documents include company name, registered address, business activities, and share capital with ownership percentages.
+They also cover management provisions, profit distribution terms, dispute resolution clauses, and special conditions.
+For Power of Attorney documents associated with your company, we keep translation of party names and corporate designations consistent.

 What Banks Actually Look For

-When reviewing your translated MOA, bank compliance officers focus on: ownership structure (who owns what percentage), authorized signatories (who can sign on behalf of the company), signatory limits (transaction amount limits for different signatories), business activities (what the company is licensed to do), capital structure (paid-up capital and share distribution), and company managers (who has day-to-day authority).
-We ensure these elements are clearly translated so banks can configure your account correctly.
+When reviewing your translated MOA, bank compliance officers focus on ownership structure, authorized signatories, and business activities matching the account purpose.
+They also check signatory limits, capital structure, and company managers with day-to-day authority.
+We translate these elements clearly so banks can configure your account correctly.

 Common Translation Challenges

 MOA translation is more complex than simple documents because of specialized terminology.
-Share classes (ordinary, preference, convertible), voting rights (different classes may have different voting power), reserved matters (decisions requiring special majority or unanimous consent), pre-emption rights (first refusal on share transfers), and drag-along/tag-along minority protection provisions all have established Arabic equivalents that cannot be improvised.
+Share classes, voting rights, reserved matters, and anti-dilution provisions all require precise legal rendering.
+These include ordinary, preference, and convertible shares, as well as decisions requiring special majority or consent.
+Pre-emption rights and drag-along/tag-along provisions have established Arabic equivalents that cannot be improvised.
 Our translators have corporate law backgrounds.

 Government Tenders and Vendor Registration